CaptainRich/GitAPI/README.md

 From VSCode, by issuing the command (note the suffix ".py' is required)
 - 'python py_repos.py'

+The script reports status to the terminal.
+If the search for the selected language is successful, the summary data of the top 30 repositories is written to the file 'repos.out'.
+A bar-chart is created showing the relative 'likes' of these 30 repositories, where the name of the repository (used as the 'x' axis label) is a link to the associated repository.

 ## References
 1. Python Crash Course, Eric Matthes, No Starch Press, 2023.
 Chapters 12-15.